Classifying Tractable Instances of the Generalized Cable-Trench Problem: Results on Wedging

 \item Finally, $L(R_1)|H| - L(R_2)|H|$ represents the difference in the pre-cabling costs for graph $H$ through either $R_1$ or $R_2$.
-Note that the cost of the continuation of these cables internal to $H$ cancels out as they are the same in either case of the cable-trench solution restricted to $G$ being $T_1$ or $T_2$. \end{itemize}
+Note that the cost of the continuation of these cables internal to $H$ cancels out as they are the same in either case of the restriction in $G$ being $T_1$ or $T_2$. \end{itemize}

+With Proposition~\ref{prop:inequality} we have shown that, when wedging a cycle $G$ at a non-root vertex, we may often use a local cable-trench solution $T_G$ when determining a global cable-trench solution in $G \wedge H$.
+Moreover, we have a precise check for when this extension of $T_G$ would fail to provide the desired minimum cost in the wedge graph.
+More in-depth analysis about when, and how, this particular local-to-global transfer of information fails will be explored in detail in Section~\ref{section4}.

-Observe that our particular choice of $v$ only really impacts the last element of the inequality.
-The remainder of the inequality is largely dependent on our choices of $e_1, e_2$.
-As such, if we were to generalize the above argument to wedging multiple graphs onto a cycle at multiple points, we would expect the majority of the contribution to come from this $\tilde{Q}$ path in between our choices of $e_1$ and $e_2$.
+For now, observe that our particular choice of wedge vertex $v$ only really impacts the last element of the inequality in Proposition~\ref{prop:inequality}.
+The remainder of the inequality is only dependent on our choices of $e_1$, $e_2$, and the different decompositions of $G$ into paths each gives.
+Specifically, the region $\tilde{Q}$, between $e_1$ and $e_2$ which contains the wedge vertex $v$ is evidently quite important.

-Now, consider a case where we wedge multiple graphs with cable-trench solution at distinct vertices $v_1,v_2, ..., v_k$ of $n$-cycle G where $v_i \neq r$ for all $i$.
+As such, if we are to generalize the arguments of Proposition~\ref{prop:inequality} to the case of wedging multiple graphs onto a common cycle at multiple distinct vertices, we would again expect the majority of relevant cable-trench cost changes to arise along the same $\tilde{Q}$ path between $e_1$ and $e_2$.